someotherself/GUSE/readme/chase.md

 Run mode means the order in which the commits will be ran.
 This field is optional.
 The default value will be Continuous
 - Continuous is the order in which they are provided
-- Binary is is a binary order (same as git bisect)
+- Binary is is a binary search (Not implemented)
 ```

 ## Stop mode